 Companies like Tesla are working on potential solutions for doubling the lifetime of the battery cells; Sun Mobility is developing solutions for smart batteries and battery swapping by partnering with leading players in the industry.
-Automobile giant Mahindra & Mahindra has already joined hands with Enerrsto (lithium battery manufacturers) for testing, analysis, and validation of the batteries.
+Automobile giant Mahindra & Mahindra has already joined hands with Enerrsto (lithium battery manufactures) for testing, analysis, and validation of the batteries.
 These efforts can go a long way in improving the range and speed of the EVs.
-Effects are being made to bring in low-cost batteries, plans for remodeling the lithium-ion battery are under process by Indian Space Research Organisation (ISRO) and the memorandum has been finalized with BHEL to cut down the cost of lithium battery and bring buy-back commitments for old batteries.
+Efforts are being made to bring in low-cost batteries, plans for remodeling the lithium-ion battery are under process by Indian Space Research Organisation (ISRO) and the memorandum has been finalized with BHEL to cut down the cost of lithium battery and bring buy-back commitment for old batteries.
 This will take care and will also manage the waste which will be generated at the end of the battery life.

 THE BOTTOM LINE

-Replacement of existing vehicle base will be a major hurdle, for the creation of new EV market base.
-In FY16 out of the 22,000 electric vehicles sold only 2,000 were four-wheelers.
+Replacement of existing vehicle base will be a major hurdle for the creation of new EV market base.
+In FY16, out of the 22,000 electric vehicles sold, only 2,000 were four-wheelers.
 This replacement of petrol/diesel vehicles can be done slowly by letting them expire after their useful life.

-- The power generation capacity is achievable and development in infrastructure (charging stations) will lead to the expansion of EVs.
+- The power generation capacity is achievable and development in infrastructure (charging stations) will lead to the expansion of EVS.

 Recommended Read:- EFFICIENT MARKET HYPOTHESIS – DOES IT MATTER